 Atoka is a very small city located in the state of Oklahoma.
 With a population of 3,065 people and three constituent neighborhoods, Atoka is the 110th largest community in Oklahoma.

-When you are in Atoka, you'll notice that it is more blue-collar than most other communities in America.
-35.91% of Atoka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Atoka is a city of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Atoka who work in office and administrative support (13.62%), sales jobs (11.80%), and management occupations (8.85%).
+Atoka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Atoka is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Atoka who work in sales jobs (14.44%), office and administrative support (11.48%), and food service (9.72%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Atoka is worth considering.

-Atoka is a very ethnically-diverse city.
+Atoka is an extremely ethnically-diverse city.
 The people who call Atoka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atoka residents report their race to be White, followed by Native American.
-Important ancestries of people in Atoka include Irish, English, French , and Scottish.
+Important ancestries of people in Atoka include German, English, Scottish, and French .

 The most common language spoken in Atoka is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Chinese.